 Tite Curet’s most popullar compositions include La Gran Tirana, Periodico de Ayer, La Caras Lindas, Anacaona, Isadora Duncan, El Hijo de Obatala, La Esencia del Guaganco, La Abolicion, Puro Teatro, Pirana, Puro Teatro, Brujeria, Carcajada Final, Los Entierros Pobres, Mi Triste Problema, Pena de Amor, Papel de Payaso, Pueblo Latino, Tu Loco y Yo Tranquilo and Franqueza Cruel among others.

-Shockingly, despite his prowess as a songwriter, from 1949 to 1985, Tite Curet supported his family as an administrator for the U.S. Postal Service and writer for the magazine VEA.
+Shockingly, despite Tite Curet’s prowess as a songwriter, from 1949 to 1985, he supported his family as an administrator for the U.S. Postal Service and writer for the magazine VEA.
 The reason?
 Tite Curet’s music was banned from Puerto Rico’s airwaves by the publishing company ACEMALA (Asociacion de Compositores y Editores de Musica Latinoamericana) for fourteen years.
-ACEMALA sued every venue (radio, T.V., CATV, municipalities, hotels, restaurants, and the Catholic Church) for copyright infringement of every song composed by Curet.
+As the story goes, ACEMALA sued every venue (radio, T.V., CATV, municipalities, hotels, restaurants, and the Catholic Church) for copyright infringement of every song composed by Curet.
 As a result, an entire generation was deprived of his genius.
 In 2009, the U.S. Federal Court in San Juan released 695 songs originally licensed to Fania Records.
 The remainder of Curet’s compositions are still in the hands of ACEMLA.

 Tite Curet suffered a heart attack on August 5, 2003, in Baltimore, Maryland.
-Shortly after that, his body was transported to Puerto Rico, where he was given a state funeral with an honor guard, and wakes were held at three prestigious locations.
-He is buried in Santa Maria Magdelena de Pazzis Cemetery in Old San Juan.
+Shortly after that, his body was transported to Puerto Rico, where he was given a state funeral and wakes at three prestigious locations.